bkarasu95/mern-stack-starter-kit/readme.md

 This is starter kit for developing web apps fastly.
 I also added some examples for showing how to system works.
 More detailed documentation explained in docs folder.

-## Caution

-This project hasn't finished yet.
+**Caution:** This project hasn't finished yet.
 So some features may has bug, project structure can change etc. It would be better to wait for the release.

 Additional integrations are provided: